 Did your organization receive a Paycheck Protection Program (PPP) loan in 2020?
 Entities that received a PPP loan in 2020 have options for how to account for the loan at yearend.
-The team at Anderson ZurMuehlen is here to help you understand those options and prepare your organization to properly account for the loan at yearend.
+The team at Anderson ZurMuehlen is here to deliver PPP guidance to help you understand those options and prepare your organization to properly account for the loan at yearend.

 The PPP was designed as part of the CARES Act and implemented by the Small Business Administration (SBA) to provide loans as a direct incentive for small businesses to keep workers employed and compensated.
 Funds provided through the PPP are eligible for full or partial forgiveness if the loan proceeds are spent on qualifying expenditures and the organization meets other criteria, including maintaining employee headcount and certain limitations on compensation reductions.

 Because PPP loans have the potential for forgiveness, and many organizations have already started the process of applying for forgiveness, borrowers understandably may be confused about how to account for these funds at yearend.
 Loans are typically accounted for as debt; however, in some situations, it may be appropriate to treat PPP loans differently if you believe your organization has met the criteria for forgiveness and believe the loan will ultimately be forgiven.

 Here is some quick guidance for you to consider as you close out your 2020 financial records.

 The AICPA has indicated this treatment is a safe harbor, acceptable for all nongovernmental entities in any instance.
 Here is a link to the full Q&A released by the AICPA –